newlinedotco/awesome-fullstack-tutorials/react/guide-to-using-react-hooks/A-guide-to-using-React-Hooks.md

 The testing story for hooks is, as of writing, a bit under-developed.
 You currently [can't test a hook in isolation](https://twitter.com/dan_abramov/status/1060315729524936706).
 Instead, you need to attach your hook to a component and test that component.

-So below, we'll be writing tests for our Hooks, by interacting with our _components_ and not the hooks directly.
+So below, we'll be writing tests for our [React Hooks](https://buttercms.com/blog/learn-react-hooks-by-writing-your-first-hook), by interacting with our _components_ and not the hooks directly.
 The good news is that means that our tests look like normal React tests.

 ### Writing tests for useState() Hook